 Is it wrong to be a sexaholic?

 On the other hand, the actions of a sexaholic can cause harm to themselves and those around them and can be destructive in a variety of ways.
-So, it’s understandable why some people might see it as “wrong” behaviour.
-It’s important to understand that a sexaholic’s compulsions are driven by addiction, and just like any other addiction, it’s a disease that requires help, support and treatment.
+So, it’s understandable why some people might see it as “wrong” behavior.
+It’s important to understand that a sexaholic’s compulsions are driven by addiction, and just like any other addiction, it’s a disease that requires help, support, and treatment.

 Having said that, the question of whether or not being a sexaholic is ‘wrong’ is not a simple one, but it is about understanding it as a condition and treating it with empathy and compassion.